h3rl/h3rl/README.md

 ## Hello!

-I am studying electrical engineering at UIS with a passion for creating embedded systems.
+I am studying Cybernetics at UIS with a passion for both electronics and software.
 I enjoy working on projects that involve both software and hardware development and am always looking for ways to improve my skills.
-I want to becomme an Embedded Software Engineer

 ### Experience